nikhilmaddirala/skarabox/docs/macos.md

-# Bootstrapping on MacOS host
+# Bootstrapping on MacOS - Quick Start Guide
 This doc describes workarounds for bootstrapping Skarabox on a macOS host where the official installation instructions don't work: https://github.com/ibizaman/skarabox/blob/main/docs/installation.md

 ## Prerequisites
-- Nix installed on the macOS host
+- Nix installed on the macOS host: https://nixos.org/download/
 - Cloud server provisioned with any Linux distribution (e.g., Ubuntu, Debian, etc.)

 ## Initializing the repo